hubertbraszko/hubertbraszko/README.md

 <div align="center">

-I am a last year student at PUT.
 I have a great passion for problem solving and software engineering. </br> </br>